Roads of Norway

 Tucked away in the midwest part of the Norwegian coastline, the coastal Atlantic Road is one of the most scenic drives in the world.
 Driving along this road is like teetering on the edge of the sea.
 The curvy road dips and arches over the brutal waves of the Norwegian Sea that often crash over the pavement during storms.
 This unique highway will bring you out to the very farthest point where the land ends and the ocean begins.

-Located in the southwest of Norway, Lysevegen (FV500) is the name of a very popular tourist road in the high mountains of Rogaland and Vest Agder.
+Located in the southwestern part of Norway, Lysevegen is a very popular tourist road in the high mountains of Rogaland and Vest Agder.
 The road features 27 hairpin turns and a curvy narrow tunnel, impassable for 2 cars at the same time.
-The road is not small business.
-It’s one of the famous hairpinned roads in the world.
+It's not a small road; it's one of the famous hairpinned roads in the world.

-Trollstigen Mountain Road is one of Norway's most dramatic and most visited attractions.
-Dangerous conditions here include the incline, narrow driving space, and the poor traction and visibility that come with rain and fog.
-It's one of the famous scenic drives in Norway.
-The route is known for its 11 hair-raising hairpin turns and steep, 10% gradient.
-Yet despite the dangers of the one-lane road.
+Trollstigen Mountain Road is one of Norway's most dramatic and most visited attractions, featuring dangerous conditions such as inclines, narrow driving space, and poor traction and visibility in rain and fog.
+It's one of the famous scenic drives in Norway, known for its 11 hair-raising hairpin turns and a steep 10% gradient.
+Yet, despite the dangers of the one-lane road.

-Located in Norway, the infamous Stalheimskleiva is said to be one of the steepest roads in Northern Europe with a brutal gradient of 33%.
+Located in Norway, the infamous Stalheimskleiva is one of Northern Europe's steepest stretches of road, boasting a brutal gradient of 20% and offering a fantastic view.

 Norway has 18 carefully selected scenic drives both in terms of nature/panorama and in terms of road construction itself, showcasing the country's best scenery.
 They have been designated National Tourist Routes.
 These routes are unique drives through the most spectacular countryside Norway has to offer.